 Unfortunately, searching for

-Leawo Blu-ray Player
+Not great: Leawo Blu-ray Player

 I tested Leawo's player with a selection of discs from every major studio (plus Criterion, for you cinephiles out there), ranging from titles I bought back in 2009 to discs released in 2018.
 They all played just fine, with a crisp picture and clear sound.
 Leawo's menus let me easily switch audio and subtitle tracks, and jump between different video files on the disc with a Playlist option.
 And unlike hardware Blu-ray players, it's not region-locked, so you can watch discs from all over the world.

 But bones don't get much barer than Leawo's offering.
 It doesn't support Blu-ray menus at all; if you want to view special features, you'll need to guess at their location from the Playlist menu.
 If you're dying to watch, say, The Sound of Music's pop-over interactive commentary with sing-along mode, Leawo's app will not be one of your favorite things.